azc5OQ/lemon-chat/client-source-code/client-development/README.md

 dispatchers, crypto helpers, app lifecycle), `scripts/app/messages.js` is the protocol layer (`server_msg` handlers + `client_msg` builders), `scripts/app/ui.js`
-is the `UI` object (rendering, themes, menus, dialogs), and `scripts/app/audio.js` is the audio engine (worklets, playback/capture graphs). `styles/fonts.style` is large because the fonts are base64-embedded.
+is the `UI` object (rendering, themes, menus, dialogs), and `scripts/app/audio.js` is the audio engine (worklets, playback/capture graphs). `scripts/app/chat-files.js` is the chat file feature (any file as an encrypted message: paperclip, drag & drop, the file card with its progress ring, the download button, and the fast base64 / crypto helpers its worker branches use). `styles/fonts.style` is large because the fonts are base64-embedded.

 ## Building